AkzhanBerdi/bad_dog/content/posts/statistical-data-analysis-101.md

 # Statistical Data Analysis 101.
 Part I

 In this article we will take a look at the basic concepts of Statistical Analysis.
-We will be using the R programming language to visualize essential details, so download [RStudio Desktop - Posit](https://posit.co/download/rstudio-desktop/) and install both R and R studio.
+We will be using the R programming language to visualize essential details, so download [RStudio Desktop](https://posit.co/download/rstudio-desktop/) and install both R and R studio.
 If you are not comfortable programming at all, then check out my previous post about [how to start coding](https://baddogdata.com/how-to-learn-coding) and build the basics of using Terminal and VS Code.
-Even though it's not covering the R, it still a good starting point.
+Even though it's not covering the R, it still a good point to start.

 Now let's kick-off with the following command to generate random dataset.
-After printing out the entire block of the code you'd need to select it and press *Ctrl + Enter*.
+Print the entire block of the code into R studio editor, then select the code you want to run and press *Ctrl + Enter*.

 ```r
 set.seed(123)  # Allows you to reproduce the same random data as mine